Cogniac/cogniac-sdk-csharp/README.md

 	Return:				Cogniac.Media - multi-member object.

+__CreateSubject(name, description, publicRead, publicWrite)__

+	Description:			Create a subject in the Cogniac system.

+	name (string):			(Required) The name of the subject.

+	description (string):		(Optional) The description of the subject.

+	publicRead (boolean):		(Optional) Flag to select if the subject can be read publicly.

+	publicWrite (boolean):		(Optional) Flag to select if the subject can be written to publicly.

+	Return:				Cogniac.Subject - multi-member object.

+__DeleteSubject(subjectUid)__

+	Description:			Deletes a subject from the Cogniac system.

+	subjectUid (string):		(Required) The unique ID of the subject to delete.

+	Return:				Boolean - 'true' on success, 'false' otherwise.

 __CreateApplication(name, type, description, inputSubjects, outputSubjects, releaseMetrics, detectionThresholds, detectionPostUrls, gatewayPostUrls, active, requestedFeedbackPerHour, refreshFeedback, appManagers)__

 	Description:			Creates an application in the Cogniac system.